Influence contemporary international affairs

 - Bachelor of International Relations/Bachelor of Business

 - Undertake for-credit internships or work experience nationally or internationally

 - Participate in technologically enhanced simulation based learning

 - Faculty supported international Model United Nations experiences

 About the program

-The Bachelor of International Relations prepares students for fascinating careers in a globalising world.
+The Bachelor of International Relations prepares you for a fascinating career in a globalising world.
 Global and regional interdependence means that no state is unaffected by developments beyond its borders.
 Prosperity and security are based on international orientations.
-Businesses, governments and organisations need people equipped not only with relevant professional skills, but also with competencies in International Relations.
-Students explore a rich variety of interconnected issues in International Relations and the factors which shape them, including war and peace on our planet, human security, diplomacy, governance and the influence of climate change on the future world.
-Graduates of the program will gain an insight into the politics, economy, diplomacy both in Australia and other world geographic regions.
-An in-depth understanding of the world around us and the skills needed for its interpretation, equip students for their future employment in International Relations and many other areas where such capacities are required.
+Businesses, governments, and organisations need people equipped with relevant professional skills and competencies in International Relations.
+You will explore a rich variety of interconnected issues in International Relations and the factors which shape them, including war and peace on our planet, human security, diplomacy, governance and the influence of climate change on the future world.
+You will gain insight into politics, economy and diplomacy both in Australia and other world geographic regions.
+An in-depth understanding of the world around us and the skills needed for its interpretation equip you for future employment in International Relations and many other areas where such capacities are required.
 Show less

 |Mode||On Campus and Remote|